-Jill Keegan is Assistant Athletic Director for Compliance at the University of Colorado, Boulder.
-This year she will have served for two years in this position and six as part of CU’s athletic department.
+Jill Keegan is the Senior Associate Athletic Director for Compliance and the Senior Woman Administrator at the University of Colorado, Boulder.
+She was promoted to that position in 2020 after serving as the Associate Athletic Director for Compliance and in other compliance roles with CU Boulder.
 Before coming to Colorado, Keegan worked in compliance at Michigan State and at Marshall University.

 What does it mean to be a compliance officer in your field?